shivangimaurya30/Amazon-Clone/README.md

 - Enhancing the UI/UX with more advanced CSS techniques and animations.
 - Implementing backend functionality to simulate a real e-commerce experience.

-## __Contributing__
-If you'd like to contribute to the project, feel free to fork the repository and create a pull request with your improvements.
-Contributions are welcome, and suggestions are always appreciated!